 Common Cosmetic Plastic Surgery Procedures

-Hispanic Americans: Hispanics had nearly 1.5 million cosmetic plastic surgery procedures in 2010.
-Hispanics led all minority groups in the number of procedures performed in 2010, comprising 11 percent of the 13.1 million cosmetic plastic surgery total.
+Hispanic Americans: Hispanics had nearly 1.7 million cosmetic plastic surgery procedures in 2013.
+Hispanics led all minority groups in the number of procedures performed in 2013, comprising 11 percent of the 13.1 million cosmetic plastic surgery total.
 The most commonly requested surgical cosmetic procedures are nose reshaping, breast augmentation, and liposuction.
-The most commonly requested minimally-invasive cosmetic procedures are Botox®, injectable fillers, and chemical peels.
+The most commonly requested minimally-invasive cosmetic procedures are Botox®, injectable fillers, microdermabrasion, chemical peels and laser hair removal.

-African Americans: African Americans had more than 1 million cosmetic plastic surgery procedures in 2010.
-African Americans made up 8 percent of all cosmetic plastic surgery procedures in 2010.
+African Americans: African Americans had more than 1.2 million cosmetic plastic surgery procedures in 2013.
+African Americans made up 8 percent of all cosmetic plastic surgery procedures in 2013.
 The most commonly requested surgical procedures are nose reshaping, breast reduction, and liposuction.
-The most commonly requested minimally-invasive procedures are Botox, injectable fillers, and chemical peels.
+The most commonly requested minimally-invasive cosmetic procedures are Botox®, injectable fillers, microdermabrasion, chemical peels and laser hair removal.

-Asian Americans: Asians had 761,000 cosmetic plastic surgery procedures in 2010.
-Asians made up 6 percent of all cosmetic plastic surgery procedures in 2010.
+Asian Americans: Asians had 988,000 cosmetic plastic surgery procedures in 2013.
+Asians made up 7 percent of all cosmetic plastic surgery procedures in 2013.
 The most commonly requested surgical procedures are nose reshaping, eyelid surgery, and breast augmentation.
-The most commonly requested minimally-invasive procedures are Botox, injectable fillers, and chemical peels.
+The most commonly requested minimally-invasive cosmetic procedures are Botox®, injectable fillers, microdermabrasion, chemical peels and laser hair removal.

 The American Society of Plastic Surgeons is the largest organization of board-certified plastic surgeons in the world.
 Representing more than 7,000 physician members, the Society is recognized as a leading authority and information source on cosmetic and reconstructive plastic surgery.
 ASPS comprises more than 94 percent of all board-certified plastic surgeons in the United States.
 Founded in 1931, the Society represents physicians certified by The American Board of Plastic Surgery or The Royal College of Physicians and Surgeons of Canada.